TaylortheGenie/insurance_claims/README.md

 ## Conclusion

 This project has demonstrated the successful implementation of an MLOps pipeline.
 The entire lifecycle of the model, from data preparation and model training to deployment.
-I also implemented various best practices for MLOps, such as version control using github, continuous integration with Azure and frontend development.
+I also implemented various best practices for MLOps, such as version control using github, frontend development using bootstrap framework and deployment with flask.
 This project has laid a solid foundation for future MLOps endeavors and has shown the value of adopting MLOps practices to ensure the successful delivery and operation of machine learning models!